TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/pcie_buf_transfer_ep.md

 ## HW Setup

+\if SOC_AM65X\note Make sure you have setup the IDK with cable connections as shown here, \ref IDK_SETUP_PAGE.
+      In addition do below steps.
+\else
 \note Make sure you have setup the EVM with cable connections as shown here, \ref EVM_SETUP_PAGE.
       In addition do below steps.
+\endif

 \cond SOC_AM64X || SOC_AM243X